jpasqua/MultiMon/README.md

 As mentioned above, the example included with *MultiMon* use Blynk to display weather station information.
 It is disabled by default and is enabled using the [Configure Display](#configure-display) page.
 The components of the example are``:

 1. **Plugin Descriptor**: The example descriptor file is `plugins/blynk.json`.
 It displays information from two blynk-based weather stations in a tabular format (see screenshot below).
 For Blynk, this descriptor also includes the Blynk App IDs for each source from which data is to be pulled.
-The file included with the package is named `plugins/blynk.json.sample`. to use it you must remove the `.sample` extension.
+The file included with the package is named `plugins/blynk.json.sample`.
+To use it you must remove the `.sample` extension.
 2. **Plugin Data Source**: A simple, readonly, client is provided to read the necessary data from Blynk.
 It is `src/clients/BlynkClient.{cpp|h}`.
 3. **Plugin Code**: The Plugin subclass for Blynk is `src/plugins/BlynkPlugin.{cpp|h}`.
 It provides the mapper between keys described in the screen definition and data supplied by `BlynkClient`.